elrikose/tutorials/aws/ELB.md

 - Perfect for microservices/containers.
 - Feature to redirect to ECS dynamic port.
 - Fixed hostname XXX.region.elb.amazonaws.com
 - App servers don't see IP of client.
-True IP is inserted into HTTP headers
+True IP is inserted into HTTP headers (X-Forwarded-For)

 Target Group targets can be:
 - EC2 Instances